Shikha Prasad, Assistant professor, Department of Nuclear Engineering

 Wei Eng is a graduate student in the Department of Nuclear Engineering.
 He is currently working with Dr Prasad on neutron and neutrino detection for nuclear nonproliferation application.
 He is currently focusing on neutrino detection using cryogenic germanium detector and looking for neutrino energy spectrum.
 He’s also working with Department of Physics and Astronomy on background shielding project for phonon detection at Nuclear Science Center.

 Xiaodong Tang, M.S researcher

 Xiaodong is working on measurement techniques for securing advanced reactors such as the pebble-bed reactors.
-He is working on gamma-ray methods and neutron multiplicity methods.
-He is also working on MCNP6 ad MCNPX-PoliMi simulations of the same.
+In particular, he has been working with barium-fluoride detectors to measure pico-second to nano-second signals.
+For this he has developed his own code in Python.
+He is also working on MCNP6 simulations of the same.

 Benjamin Wellons, M.S researcher

 Benjamin is working on multiplicity measurement for spontaneous fission sources such as Pu-240 and Pu-242.
 He has developed a code for processing signals from organic scintillation detectors.

 Manan is working on setting-up excore neutron measurements at the Texas A&M Nuclear Science Center 1-MW reactor.
 He is working with the liquid organic scintillation detectors.

 Lee is working on simulations with MCNP and MCNPX-PoliMi.
 He works to improve detection methods and nuclear data discrepancies.

 Patrick working on data-science methods to to improve neutron detection methods.
 He is working on neutron and gamma-ray pulse shape discrimination methods using machine learning.
 He primarily uses Python libraries for his calculations.